 - Represented barcode seller in FTC investigation in an “invitation to collude” case.
-In its publicly available statement, the FTC noted its conclusion the evidence did not support a charge that a price-fixing agreement existed, which could have resulted in a criminal referral.
+In its publicly available statement, the FTC noted in its conclusion the evidence did not support a charge that a price-fixing agreement existed, which could have resulted in a criminal referral.

-- Represented game manufacturer in an investigation by a state attorney general into alleged agreement among game companies not to hire employees from each other.
+- Represented game manufacturer in an investigation by a state attorney general into an alleged agreement among game companies not to hire employees from each other.

 - Represented a regional health care system investigated by the FTC for allegedly dominating the provision of primary care in multiple markets.

-- Represented The Seattle Times in an investigation conducted by the Antitrust Division of the Department of Justice into allegations that the Times had attempted to monopolize the newspaper market in Seattle.
+- Represented The Seattle Times in an investigation conducted by the Antitrust Division of the Department of Justice into allegations that The Times had attempted to monopolize the newspaper market in Seattle.
 The Division closed the investigation and issued a public closing statement explaining its action.

 Mr. Ross has represented clients in antitrust litigation, frequently gaining early dismissal of an action or summary judgment on their behalf.
 Significant litigation has included:Witham v.
 Clallam County Public Hospital District No. 2